+These spiny seed pods (affiliate link) may look uninviting, but they used to serve an important purpose.
+Weavers of old would attach them to a wooden frame and handle to create what’s known as a teasel hand or teasel cross.
 This tool was used to brush woven cloth to raise the nap of the wool.
-Workers would carefully brush the woolen cloth with the teasel hand and then the nap would be trimmed evenly and close to the cloth to give it an even texture.
-Later, a machine known as a teasel gig was invented which was like a large grindstone with teasel pods covering much of the surface.
-The gig would spin over the cloth and do the work of many hand-brushers.
+Workers would carefully brush the woolen cloth with the teasel hand, and then the nap would be trimmed evenly and close to the cloth to give it an even texture.
+(I discovered some of these tools while touring La Purisima Mission State Historic Park in Lompoc, California, a Spanish Colonial which featured a weaving room set up with traditional Spanish Colonial looms and tools.)
+Later, the teasel gig was invented.
+The machine, which was like a large grindstone with teasel pods covering much of the surface, would spin over the cloth and do the work of many hand-brushers.

-Now, there is some debate over whether or not the teasel was used for carding wool to prepare it for spinning.
-Part of the confusion comes from the fact that sources such as the Oxford English Dictionary make no distinction between carders used for wool and carders used for woven wool.
-From what little we can gather here at BeWeave It, the teasel was used on woven wool and carders similar to the ones we know today were used on loose wool.
-There’s a wonderful post one the subject here if you’d like more information.
+There is some debate over whether the teasel was used for handcarding wool to prepare it for spinning.
+Part of the confusion comes from the fact that sources such as the Oxford English Dictionary make no distinction between handcards used for unspun wool and handcards used for woven wool.
+From what little I can gather, teasels were used on woven wool, while handcards similar to the ones we know today were used on loose wool.

-And what of teasel hand today?
-Well, on the hole metal brushes are used to raise the nap on woolens most of the time, although there are still weavers the world around who use teasel.
-Some say metal brushes can’t match the fine work of the teasel, and where metal tools can potentially rip or otherwise damage fabric, if the teasel hits a snag it will simply break.
+What of teasel hand today?
+Generally, metal brushes are used to raise the nap on woolens most of the time, although there are still weavers around the world who use the teasel.
+Some say metal brushes can’t match the fine work of the teasel.
+Also, metal tools can potentially rip or otherwise damage fabric, but when the teasel hits a snag, it will simply break.

 Featured Image: Close-up of a teasel hand with bits of wool fiber still attached.
 PHOTOS BY CHRISTINA GARTON.